List of Manchester Metrolink tram stops: Proposed

-The proposed Manchester Airport High Speed station for the High Speed 2 extension to Manchester is expected to be connected to Manchester Airport by a newly constructed Wythenshawe Loop.

 Buckley Wells, Elton Reservoir and Sandhills have been proposed as additional stops on the Bury Line, as well as Cop Road on the Oldham and Rochdale Line.

+Plans for Buckley Wells tram stop were eventually cancelled.

 Cancelled

 Some stops were planned along new lines but were eventually dropped.
+All cancelled stops were scheduled to open before 2019 when the zonal fares system was implemented, so therefore, did not have a Metrolink zone.

 Platforms

 Metrolink tram stops have between one and four platforms, though most (91) have two platforms.
 Some are island platforms allowing easier transfers between services.